 What is a proposal Temporary ID Number?

-A proposal Temporary ID Number is a unique identifier that is generated by the system to keep track of and manage proposals before they are submitted.
+A proposal Temporary ID Number is a unique identifier that is generated by Research.gov to keep track of and manage proposals before they are submitted.
 Once submitted to NSF, proposals are assigned permanent proposal IDs.
 The Temporary ID Number is also used by lead and non-lead organizations to link separately submitted collaborative proposals from multiple organizations.

 The Proposal & Award Policies & Procedures Guide (PAPPG) is comprised of documents relating to the Foundation's proposal and award process for the assistance programs of NSF.
 The policy and procedural guidance contained in Part I of the PAPPG pertains to proposals submitted via the NSF Research.gov system.
 Relevant PAPPG sections are linked to within each proposal section in Research.gov to assist proposal preparers.